sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  The programmer must undestand that its code can produce bug, that make the system fail or work incorrectly.
 Also that the users are there to break their code. - You know the saying: *--Even paranoids have enemies--*

 #### User-proof (aka fool-proof)
- The programmers assumes that the user at some point will use incorrect, malformed, and bogus inputs.
+ A system must behave sensibly even if the user doesn't.
+Designers assume that the user at some point will use incorrect, malformed, and bogus inputs.
 So he has to code error-proof inputs, and emit **error mesages**, that must be: clear, specific, intuitive, unambigous, effective, detailed, explicit and that don't require to look up error codes.
 The message must be as accurate as possible, to the problem, so it can be detected and corrected with ease.
-Wrong input to the system must be always tested: the system must behave sensible even if the user don't.
+Wrong input to the system must be always tested.

 #### Avoid Dangerous implementations